Skip to Content

 The Beagle is one of the least intelligent dog breeds, but also one of the most popular.

-‘Hard-headed’, ‘thick-headed’ and ‘empty-headed’ are some common terms that pet owners usually use to describe a beagle.
-In reality, the beagle is none of these.
+‘Hard-headed’, ‘thick-headed’ and ‘empty-headed’ are some common terms that dog owners may use to describe a Beagle.
+In reality, the Beagle is none of these.
 It can be argued that they are one of the most intelligent dog breeds that diligently follows its nose.

 Because of this, no matter how much you try to train a beagle not to chase critters, it would end up doing just that.
 They can’t help but follow their nose.
 They were bred for it.
 Meanwhile you are bound to feel totally helpless as you watch all your efforts having wasted away.

 That being said, Beagles are affectionate and having them around is good fun.
-It is their aversion to training which pet owners interpret as dumb behavior and love them anyway.
+It’s their aversion to their training which owners interpret as dumb behavior and love them anyway.
 However, their keen sense of smell make them some of the best police dogs in the world.

 RECOMMENDED: Why Beagles Rank Low for Intelligence